DelphiWorlds/Kastri/Demos/WebBrowserExt/ReadMe.md

 ## Known Issues

+**NOTE: The issue below has been fixed in Delphi 12**

-There is an outstanding [issue for `TWebBrowser` that affects the Windows platform](https://quality.embarcadero.com/browse/RSP-38165).
+There is an outstanding [issue in Delphi 11.x for `TWebBrowser` that affects the Windows platform](https://quality.embarcadero.com/browse/RSP-38165).
 For TWebBrowserExt to work on Windows, please follow these steps:

 1. Make a copy of `FMX.WebBrowser.Win.pas` from the `fmx` folder in the Delphi source and put it somewhere in the project's search path
 2. Modify the `TWinNativeWebBrowser.QueryInterface` method to look like this: